ktrushin/ssi/README.md

 That makes it easy to extend the project with other libraries/binaries just by placing their subdirectories alongside with existing one.

-As a base system for the development environment, one may use either Ubuntu 20.04 or Ubuntu 22.04.
-Script `./tools/docker.sh` creates Docker container `ssi-u20` or `ssi-u22` which features g++ and clang++ compilers.
-The build may be sped up using `ccache`.
-The project also makes use of `clang-format` and `clang-tidy` to ensure better code style and quality.
+The development environment is created with [Ganvigar](https://github.com/ktrushin/ganvigar).
+The project makes use of the [Meson](https://mesonbuild.com/) build system.
-As a build system, [Meson](https://mesonbuild.com/) is used.
 In my optinion, it provides much more logical and cleaner DSL than [CMake](https://cmake.org) does.
 The project documentation is created with [Doxygen](https://doxygen.nl/).